 - Character Class System: Several of the main hero characters have multiple classes available to them, which are selectable at several points in the campaign.
 Completing certain requirements will unlock more classes, most of which are much stronger compared to the regular classes.

-- Collection Sidequest: Almost each map has several journal pages scattered around.
+- Collection Sidequest: Almost every map throughout Books 1 to 5 has several journal pages scattered around.
 Collecting them will gradually unlock nice upgrades lasting throughout the whole campaign.

 - Creepy Cross Dresser: Kasumi turns out to be this.
 His real identity is that of a teenage boy named Kevin who likes to crossdress.
 Purgatory gave him the body of a woman to let him indulge in his fantasy in exchange for his loyalty.
 After betraying Shizuka, he reveals he wants to play all kinds of dirty games with her while she's tied up.
 He is not totally evil, however, as he merely things he is having a lucid dream, where his actions have no consequences for other people.
 After almost being killed by Shizuka, but spared, he drops his creepy tendencies.

 - Deal with the Devil: At certain points during Book 4 and 5, Hokuto the Shadow Weaver offers to empower Shizuka, Kurumi and Hikaru.
 Accepting this offer will give these characters a humiliating and, in the case of the girls, fanservicey outfit, which lasts to the end of Book 5.

 - Disc-One Final Boss: Kosseimaru and Queen Arcadia fit this trope in Book 1 and 2.
 Defeating the former in Book 1 will cause the latter to take their place as Big Bad in Book 2.
 Defeating the Big Bad of Book 2 will do nothing much in the long run, as they turned out to be a very minor villain in the larger conflict.